Please note that not all of the Python classes supporting the structure describe below, will necessarily be part of the 1.0 release of PATKIT.

 └── [file types]

-With two or more datasources (systems with their own internal syncronisation) it is easy to go with structure like the one below:
+With two or more datasources (systems with their own internal synchronisation) it might be tempting to use structure like the one below:

 └── dataset